 Do you do custom orders?

-We are not taking custom orders at this time, but we hope to be able to in the future!
-If you have a really cool idea for a project, it never hurts to ask!
+We are not taking custom orders at this time, but we are planning on launching a custom service soon!
+In the meantime, if you'd like to inquire about a custom order you have in mind, it never hurts to ask!

 Do I have to pay for shipping?

 If you live in the US, nope!
 All US orders ship for free.
 If you live outside the US, we charge a flat rate of $15 for shipping.